 - Day of topping: 1 tablespoon peanut butter

-- Next, to each jar stir in the ingredients needed for each flavor, excluding the "day of toppings" which you'll add the morning you eat that flavor.
+- Next, to each jar stir in the ingredients needed for whichever flavor you desire, excluding the "day of toppings" which you'll add the morning you eat that flavor.

 - Seal the jars and store them in the fridge for up to 5 days!